aidanhiggins/python-downloader/README.md

   minimumFileSize: 100 **The minimum file size to download, measured in Kb**
   minimumContentLength: 10000 **The minimum content length for the file, as returned by the server**
   downloadVideos: true **Whether or not to try to download videos**
+  outputHTML: true **Whether to output a HTML representation of the downloaded files**

 [LOGGER] **The error log configuration**
   filename: downloader.log